mysociety/yournextrepresentative/README.md

 * Add *some* reasonable CSS at least - I've added foundation and put everything in a 12 wide column, but otherwise spent no time on that.

-* On the constituency finder page, allow people to select a constituency by typing a constituency name, autocompleted with a select2 box perhaps.

 * Allow people to edit the contact details, etc. of a person.